parrt/ml-articles/gradient-boosting/L2-loss.md

 ## An introduction to boosted regression

 [Boosting](https://en.wikipedia.org/wiki/Boosting_\(meta-algorithm\)) is a loosely-defined strategy for combining the efforts of multiple weak models into a single, strong meta-model or composite model.
 Mathematicians represent both the weak and composite models as functions, but in practice the models can be anything including k-nearest-neighbors or regression trees.
-Given a single feature vector $\vec x$ and target value $y$ from a single observation, we can express a meta-model that predicts $\hat y$ as the addition of $M$ weak models $f_m(\vec x)$:
+Since everyone uses trees for boosting, we'll focus on implementations that use regression trees for weak models, which also happens greatly simplifies the mathematics.
+Given a single feature vector $\vec x$ and scalar target value $y$ from a single observation, we can express a meta-model that predicts $\hat y$ as the addition of $M$ weak models $f_m(\vec x)$:

 \[
 \hat y = F_M(\vec x) = f_1(\vec x) + ...  + f_M(\vec x) = \sum_{m=1}^M f_m(\vec x)